seanpmaxwell/overnight/README.md

 away, OvernightJS comes with its own logging package.
 From the environment variables you can easily switch your logs to be printed out to the command line, a file, or turned off completely.
-Logs printed to the console also are printed out in different colors depending on whether they're a warning, error, etc. The file for holdings logs can specified or left as the default.
+Logs printed to the console also are printed out in different colors depending on whether they're a warning, error, etc. The file for holdings logs can specified manually or left as the default.
 Let's check it out! <br>

 ### Installation
 ```batch